iiasa/felix_docs/index.md

 description: FeliX model documentation
 ---

-FeliX is a global system dynamics model of climate, economy, environment and society interactions.
+FeliX is a global system dynamics model of climate, economy, environment and society interactions developed at International Institute for Applied Systems Analysis [(IIASA)](https://iiasa.ac.at/models-tools-data/felix) first within the [GEO-BENE](https://geo-bene.project-archive.iiasa.ac.at/) project.

 This site provides documentation for the FeliX model, provides brief overview of the underlying modeling methodology, and links to the FeliX resources and publications.